-Bake 30-35 minutes until a toothpick test comes back clean.
+Bake 30-35 minutes in 350 degree oven until a toothpick test comes back clean.
 The cakes will be fluffy and slightly spongy to the touch.

 Let the cakes sit in the pans for 10-15 minutes to set up before turning them out onto a cooling rack.

 Cream together room temperature butter and cream cheese until well combined.